 Pets may suffer from a bit of depression after their parents leave, so it helps to pay them as much attention as possible so they don't develop separation anxiety, eating disorders or destructive behaviors.
 This especially applies to all herding and terrier dog breeds.
 They like to stay busy.

-If the owners are away for a while and you’re watching sick or geriatric animals, there is a chance they could pass or that the owner will want a home euthanasia.
+If the owners are away a while and you’re watching sick and/or geriatric animals, there is a chance they could get worse, need to go to the emergency room, or that the owner will want a home euthanasia.
 I’ve actually been on both sides of that scenerio, the pet sitter to euthanize the animals and also the vet tech that assists.
 Not common, but something be aware of.